scottcain/jbplugin-screenshot/README.md

 ##Alternate PhantomJS Servers

 If you would like to avoid using PhantomJSCloud, you can provide a Manet (https://github.com/vbauer/manet) server instance instead.
 Manet is an open source software project that provides a web interface to PhantomJS that is similar to (though not as full featured as) PhantomJSCloud.
 You can either install Manet from source or via a Docker container (e.g. https://github.com/pdelsante/manet-dockerfile).
 If you deploy Manet, you will definitely want to look at the "whitelist" option, that restricts what pages it will make screenshots of (you don't want to make a service available that will allow any page on the internet to be screenshotted!).
-After installing and configuring Manet, you only need to provide a "customURL" option in the JBrowse configuration, like this:
+After installing and configuring Manet, you only need to provide a ```customURL``` option in the JBrowse configuration, like this:

 For _jbrowse.conf_
 ```
     [plugins.ScreenShotPlugin]
     location = plugins/ScreenShotPlugin
-    customURL = <insert_api_key>
+    customURL = <insert Manet URL>
 ```
 For _jbrowse_conf.json_
 ```
     "plugins" : {
         "ScreenShotPlugin" : { "location" : "plugins/ScreenShotPlugin",
-                            "customURL": "<insert_api_key>" }
+                               "customURL": "<insert Manet URL>" }
     }
 ```